Bethwel123/dojo-blog-app/README.md

 This is a simple blog website built with React.
 It allows users to create, read, update and

-## Description

-This is a simple blog website built with React.
-It allows users to create, read, update and delete blog posts.

 ## Features

 - Create new blog posts